pudly/schmopera-hugo/content/articles/review-arabella-or-poor-little-rich-girl.md

 date = "2017-10-11T12:44:00-04:00"
 lastmod = "2017-10-11T23:17:00-04:00"
 publishDate = "2017-10-11T22:49:00-04:00"
-short_description = "Unlike the song-dialogue-song-dialogue-duet-quintet-dialogue-finale formula of operetta - which uses dance forms like polka, czardas, and waltzes - in Arabella, we find characteristic soaring beauty and dramatic pulse in a through-composed score which is what we love about Herr Strauss's music.
+short_description = "Unlike the song-dialogue-song-dialogue-duet-quintet-dialogue-finale formula of operetta - which uses dance forms like polka, czardas, and waltzes - in Arabella, we find characteristic soaring beauty and dramatic pulse in a through-composed score which is what we love about Herr Strauss&#039;s music.
 The appealing play between consonant and dissonant harmonies, lush strings, and emphatic brass were handled masterfully well from the pit under the baton of maestro Patrick Lange. " slug = "review-arabella-or-poor-little-rich-girl" title = "Review: Arabella, or &quot;Poor Little Rich Girl&quot;"
 +++